ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 ## Prerequisites

 - <a href="https://ballerina.io/downloads/" target="_blank">Ballerina 2201.7.0 (Swan Lake Update 7)</a>
-- A directory containing all FHIR specification definition files.
-You can download a preferred standard implementation guide from the <a href="http://fhir.org/guides/registry/" target="_blank">FHIR Implementation Guide registry</a>
+-  Download the **JSON Definitions ZIP archive** from the <a href="http://hl7.org/fhir/us/carin-bb/STU2/downloads.html" target="_blank">Carin BB implementation guide</a> and extract it to your current directory.

-    >**Note:** It is recommended to use the STU version of the implementation guides.
+    >**Note:** Alternatively, you can download a preferred standard implementation guide containing all the FHIR specification definition files from the <a href="http://fhir.org/guides/registry/" target="_blank">FHIR Implementation Guide registry</a>.
+It is recommended to use the STU version of the implementation guides.
 Make sure that the downloaded specification archive has the `StructureDefinition`, `ValueSet`, and `CodeSystem` files for the Implementation Guide (IG) resources when extracted.

 ## Usage